Obubu’s Japanese Tea Internship

 Currently, based on the new measures on January 13, 2021, the validity of issued visas you can get to join the internship program will be suspended until the lifting of state of emergency( 7th of March).
 Therefore, there are some delays for the internship schedules.

 It is a requirement to have travel insurance upon arrival.
 We advise you to look into options independently, to find the level of insurance that suits you.
 You must be covered for the duration of your stay.

-Obubu’s office is located in a two-storey house, which also serves as accommodation for programme participants.
+Obubu’s office is located in a two-story house, which also serves as accommodation for program participants.
 The main floor is dedicated to the office, common space and kitchen; the bedrooms are situated on the second floor.
 Tatami mats with futon mattresses, bedding and linen are provided in each bedroom.
-You will either be living in a single or double room and must be prepared to share with another Obubu interns.
+You will either be living in a single or double room and must be prepared to share with another Obubu intern.
 The house has two toilets and a bathroom to be shared with all residents.

-- The 1st month rent must be paid as a deposit 2 months before arrival
+- The rent for 3months(54000JPY) must be paid via PayPal as a program cost before arrival.

 - There are two small grocery stores in the town, a short walk away.
 Food can range from 3000JPY – 7000JPY per week depending on your diet